Spring Meeting

 Spring Meeting is a 1941 British comedy film directed by Walter C. Mycroft and Norman Lee and starring Enid Stamp-Taylor, Michael Wilding, Basil Sydney and Sarah Churchill.
-It was based on a 1938 play of the same title by M. J. Farrell and John Perry.
+It was based on a 1938 play of the same title by Molly Keane (as M. J. Farrell) and John Perry.
 It was shot at Welwyn Studios.
 In 1942 it was given an American release, distributed by Monogram Pictures, and renamed, 'Three Wise Brides'.

 Premise

 Instead of marrying Joan, a woman considered perfect by his parents, Tony falls for her little sister, Baby.